+Registered Apprenticeship Programs (RAPs): RAP is an industry-driven, high-quality, customizable, earnas-you-learn career pathway training model.
 The State has received four cycles of Registered Apprenticeship (RA) Grant funding since 2016.
 The first two cycles included the Accelerator and Expansion Grants.
 The Mississippi Apprenticeship Program (MAP) received a third cycle of continuation funding for the State Apprenticeship Expansion Grant (SAE) and also received funding through the Apprenticeship State Expansion Grant (ASE).
-The Mississippi Department of Employment Security (MDES) will continue to expand RAPs in Mississippi through the MAP initiative.
+MDES will continue to expand RAPs in Mississippi through the MAP initiative.
 MAP is positioning RAPs as a viable pathway that aligns Mississippi's workforce and educational systems, strengthens economic competitiveness for our businesses, and makes good-paying jobs more accessible for our citizens.
-The three major project goals of the initiative are to expand RAP Sponsors, expand state capacity to support RAPs, and target and increase the participation and completion rates of diverse populations in RA.
+The three major project goals of the initiative are to expand RAP Sponsors, expand state capacity to support RAPs, and target and increase the participation and completion rates of diverse populations.
 All RAPs are subject to training provider eligibility procedures.